HimanshuGoel/my-full-stack-learning-app/docs/EXTRACTED_NOTES_PART3.md

 - we should never forget what a privilege it is to be in the here and now in a world so full of possibilities.

-- the being john malkovich movie is based on body-mind problem
+- the Being John Malkovich movie is based on body-mind problem

 - consciousness is a terrible curse.
 I think.
 I feel.
 I suffer